itcs-dev-team/revenue-engine/docs/Tech_notes.md

  Q: A `NoReverseMatch` exception occurs when I moving template files `mysite/news_and_events.html` to `news/news_and_events.html`.
 I have update urls, views, and template file `mysite/base.html` already.
 What's wrong?

 2019-10-23: In our 3-tier template inheritance setup, `mysite/index.html` is very special among pages: it has it owns 'highlighted' section and 'navigation' section.
 That is, updating `mysite/base.html` is not enought.
 We need to update `{% url %}` tags on both `mysite/base.html` and `mysite/index.html` when make change on URL in 'navigation' section.
+(Don't forget the  'highlighted' section and 'navigation' section in `mysite/index.html` override it's counterpart in `mysite/base.html`)

 ### Back-end